chunxu/learning/README.md

 # learning
-#This folder is used to store learning materials examples, and projects
+#This folder is used to store learning materials examples, and projects mainly written in Python.